Meet the Board

 President

 Pam has owned her own business for over 18 years and has extensive computer expertise.
 She has been involved with non-profit organizations for over 17 years.
-Enjoyed crocheting items for those in need in the community for approximately 5 years.
+Enjoyed crocheting items for those in need in the community.
 She was instrumental in establishing a local chapter, setting up and maintaining the membership and coordinating with local organizations to match the items with the recipient needs.
-As the lead person of the group for 12 years, Pam also served on the board.
+As the lead person of a group for 12 years, Pam also served on the board.
 She has been crocheting for over 64 years, enjoys creating new patterns and crocheting items for the community.
 She was one of the founding members of Community Threads.

-Crochet doll version of Pam Greswolde, President of the Board of Directors for Community Threads.
+Crochet doll version of Pam, President of the Board of Directors for Community Threads.

 Bertha